Vision-Enhancing Superfoods for Your Eyes Image

 Chia Seeds

-Yes, these really are the same seeds used for the Chia pets you’ve laughed at on television advertisements.
+Yes, these really are the same seeds used for the Chia pets you’ve laughed at in television advertisements.
+However, their true benefit comes from eating these seeds as part of your breakfast smoothie or fruit bowl.
 These amazing seeds contain more potassium than a banana and more antioxidants than blueberries.
 Plus, they’re rich in the vitamins and minerals that are essential to good eye health.
+And, they’re a great source of omega-3 and omega-6 fatty acids.
+This is great news for people who don’t care for fish, as it’s an easy, neutrally flavored way to get these acids into your diet.

 The easiest way to add these seeds to your daily diet would be to sprinkle them onto food that you’re already eating.
 Add some to your cereal or yogurt in the morning or sprinkle a few on your salad for lunch.
 Mixing them in with trail mix for an afternoon snack is also a good way to include them in your diet.